When it came to methods of incarceration, the Reverend Flip Galore, former number two on the galaxy’s most wanted list, had seen it all.

 “What?
 Of course they will!
 They’re Galores now after all.
 Tomorrow they’ll all be there, lined up prettier than a row of hyperspace beacons.
 Some just as large.
-Just think of it, Reggie – two hundred and nine of ‘em, all assembled on the patio, united by their love for the single most fantastic man in the universe.
+Just think of it, Reggie – two hundred and nine of ‘em, all assembled on the patio, united by their love for the single, most fantastic man in the universe.
 What an event!
 Every news network will be attending to cover this you know.
 It’s been all arranged.”

-“I still say you gone crazy.
+“I still say you done and gone crazy.
 You got seven Gs pressing on your brain for a century… things are bound to go broke.
 Why, just the other day I found meeself with me pants down in the canteen.”

 “Not me, Reggie.
 I don’t pee in my own soup.
 I’ve scored it all up.
 These are not just a random rabble of jailbird hunters, my dear boy—I’ve invested a great deal of time (Jove knows I’ve had it) in researching these dames.
 These are the bored and over-protected daughters of industry captains; rich divorcees living out their thousandth year longing for a man who will show them real adventure, girls with fantasies, girls with taste (obviously) and, most importantly of all, girls with piles of money so high you could fill the sweaty end of a black hole.”